dedeadend/DTerminal/README.md

 ## ❤️ Donation

-If you find this project helpful, you can buy me a coffee
+If you find this project helpful, please give it a ⭐

+You can also support the development by buying me a coffee:

 <div align="left">
   <a href="https://nowpayments.io/donation/dedeadend" target="_blank" rel="noreferrer noopener">